smarter-project/hydra/README.md

 # Part of Smart-home security demo using AI - LLMs

-This module starts a VM running debian 12 with containerd and enables access to it with TCP connection.
+Hydra creates an isolated environment to run containers.
+A single VM is created with containerd.
+Hydra is composed by isolated-vm and add-crismux.
+The first creates a vm, it can be use as stand-alone, inside docker or run as a helm chart.
+The second installs crismux enabling a single kubelet to talk to multiple containerd instances.

-It runs the VM using KVM or HVF acceleration  if possible.
+Isolated-vm VM using KVM or HVF acceleration  if possible.
-The script runs under MacOS, Linux, docker and k3s.
+The scripts run under MacOS, Linux, docker and k3s.

 # Requirements

 ## Linux
     - KVM
     - wget
+    - mkisofs

 ## MacOS
     - Homebrew (strongly suggested)